Recipe Overview

 Instructions

-- Pour mixture into a saucepan over low heat; add cinnamon stick and cloves.
+- Pour mixture into a saucepan over low heat; add cinnamon stick and cloves.2 teaspoons whole cloves, 1 cinnamon stick, about 1 inch

-- Once the mixture has thickened, remove from heat and stir in vanilla extract.
-Strain the mixture using a fine-mesh strainer to remove the cloves and cinnamon stick.
+- Once the mixture has thickened, remove from heat and stir in vanilla extract and alcohol, if using (see note).
+Strain the mixture using a fine-mesh strainer to remove the cloves and cinnamon stick.1 ½ teaspoons pure vanilla extract

-- Place the mixture in an airtight container and chill for 7-8 hours or overnight.
+- Place the mixture in an airtight or covered container and chill for 7 to 8 hours or overnight.

-- Pour into glasses and sprinkle a little nutmeg and cinnamon on top before serving.
+- Pour into glasses, and sprinkle nutmeg and cinnamon on top as a garnish, before serving.

 Notes

-- Make it lactose-free by substituting almond milk for the whole milk.
+- Lactose-free option: Substitute almond milk for the whole milk.

-- Eggnog will keep in the refrigerator for three to four days.
+- Storage: Eggnog will keep in the refrigerator for three to four days.

 No add heavy or half & half?